Social media has now created social media marketing.

 First of all, the notion that it is free, and is therefore a good vehicle for free advertising, is true to a point.
 The point ends at the time factor involved.
 Ask any young person with a Facebook account about how time consuming it can be, especially if there are many friends to respond to.
 ‘Friends’ refers to the people in your network, whether that is a social personal page or a business page.

 When people are successfully drawn to your web page or social network site, you’ll need to respond to them to hold their interest.
 Today’s readers and web viewers are quite fickle and very impatient.
 The cost can be counted in hours you or an employee must spend to monitor and maintain the social media sites.
-Customer cultivating might be a good way to look at it, which leads to the next fact you should know.
+Customer cultivating might be a good way to look at it, which leads to the next facts you should know.

 Social Media Facts